Child and Adolescent Track

 Assessment – While on the outpatient rotation, interns will regularly conduct diagnostic evaluations that involve the use of empirically validated assessment tools and collateral contacts with parents/families, schools and medical professionals.
 Interns use their findings from these assessments to develop family-centered treatment plans.

 Treatment – Interns deliver a variety of treatment modalities including individual, family, and group therapies as well as parent and school consultation.
 While interns are expected to see patients across the developmental spectrum with a variety of presenting problems, there is the opportunity for interns to tailor their caseload to meet their particular clinical interests and professional goals.
 The use of evidence-based approaches is emphasized.
+Interns are also expected to participate in the group therapy component of this service, which includes participation in group supervision and serving as a group co-leader.

 Inpatient Rotation, 6 months